LittleHobbitFrodo/baseOS/README.md

 The whole project is under the **M.I.T.** license, which allows you to add code/files to the project under different licenses (even proprietary).

 # Tools
 Tools are available with the `util` tool.
-It performs project initialization and administration, builds the operating system and installs/removes development dependencies.
+It performs project initialization and administration, builds the operating system, installs/removes development dependencies, etc..
 It also offers the `./util help` command to learn more.

 # Requirements